 Cimulate built a conversational product discovery layer trained specifically on commerce data.
 Not a general-purpose LLM wrapper.
 A model that understands product catalogs, attribute relationships, and purchase intent signals at a level that generic AI doesn’t.

-- Inventory and availability — real-time stock signals that constrain recommendations
+- Inventory and availability: real-time stock signals that constrain recommendations, surfaced through Agentforce Actions for Merchandising

-Getting conversational discovery right requires all four to be queryable in near-real-time.
+Getting conversational discovery right requires all five to be queryable in near-real-time.
 That’s a Data Cloud architecture problem as much as a Commerce Cloud problem.

 The Data Cloud Dependency Is Non-Negotiable